 - Brown Deer Head Chihuahua

-Each color variation adds its own charm to this already adorable breed, with the fawn deer head Chihuahua and brown deer head Chihuahua being particularly popular.
+Each color variation adds its charm to this already adorable breed, with the fawn deer head Chihuahua and brown deer head Chihuahua being particularly popular.
 No matter the color, the unique look of a Deer Head Chihuahua makes them stand out.

 FAQs